-- Superior Court Judges and Assistant Judges were invited to attend Family Law Day - Superior Court Judges were invited to attend Juvenile Law Day - Assistant Judges were invited to attend a training focused on the Judicial Bureau - All Judicial Officers were invited to attend the Judiciary's Annual week-long Judicial College
+- Superior Court Judges, Probate Judges and Assistant Judges were invited to attend a combined Criminal and Family Law Day - Superior Court Judges were invited to attend Juvenile Law Day - Assistant Judges were invited to attend a training focused on the Judicial Bureau - Due to COVID-19, the Judiciary's annual week-long Judicial College was cancelled.
+Virtual sessions were held over a period of four months.
+All Judicial Officers were invited to attend these sessions